b-gul/ShoppingBasket/README.md

 LIVE: https://jsfiddle.net/bgul/16w92q0m/

 # Features
-* It has clean, solid, modular and scalable code(you can add your facades for suitable needs).
+* It is lighweight, solid, modular and scalable(you can add your facades for suitable needs).
 * Simple XSS protection provided by textContent().
 * Axios support.
 * Limits stock increment, and applies the logic => (max stock - requested quantity).